zyedidia/SFML.jl/README.md

 Currently, only Mac OS X is supported.
 You also need to have Julia version 0.4, which you can get [here] (http://julialang.org/downloads/) under `Nightly Builds`.

-First make sure you have sfml 2.2.
-You can install it with brew, or you can download it from [here] (http://www.sfml-dev.org/download.php).
+You must have SFML 2.2 installed to use this binding (CSFML comes with the package).
+You can install it with brew, or you can download it from [here] (http://www.sfml-dev.org/download/sfml/2.2).

 ```
 $ brew install sfml
 ```

-Since this package is unregistered you must use `Pkg.clone(repo)` instead of `Pkg.add(name)`
+Since this package is untagged but registered you must use `Pkg.clone(repo)` instead of `Pkg.add(name)`

 ```
 julia> Pkg.update()